fabiand/enhancements/veps/sig-architecture/1-vep-process/README.md

 Technical elements:

+- VEPs will live in a new dedicated repository `kubevirt/enhancements`
 - `OWNER_ALIASES` will be mirrored from kubevirt/kubveirt in order to have the same sigs in the EP repository
 - GitHub Issues will be used to create unique identifiers